Maurice Barrès: "How the Catholic Critic Conceives of the Role of Artist"

 I am in accord with the Catholic critic: morality is Christian morality.
 Is that to say that the artist ought to know and paint only edifying situations?
 Do there not exist inflamed, wounded, and sorrowful souls?
 Do you want to throw away the immense world of emotions, of passions of the soul, and of affections of the heart?
 Do you deny that the creative frisson is born from a state of superabundance, that which reason, furthermore, must be busy with controlling?
 I well understand that you want to reintegrate morality into art, into literature, into the novel, and to diminish, repulse, mark down the writers who speak against it while throwing it away.
 Ah, well!
 Let us pass on to the positive, let us leave the negative part of the problem to the side: what works are justified, in your eyes?
 How will you replace what we, the artists, your friends, your neighbors, your free brothers, produce, and what, according to M. José Vincent, will you be after throwing them away?

 Humanity has need of diversions and ennoblings.
 You know it well, you who make appeal to so much music in which there are accents worse (I want to say “more beautiful”) than mine.
 When you have diminished us in the spirit of those who listen to you, are you assured that better attracts will hold them?
 I hear Mozart and Glück in the churches; I admire the canvas of Delacroix; why proscribe a draft of a poem in which the ardent desire for the infinite is completed by a need for order and appeasement?
 Ah!
 I am very firm in this argument, even when I speak to you of a little book, light, rapid, all heartbreaking through high desires, related, through a far-off but certain cousinage, to the works that form your adornment.
 So, to end, I return to this, I redouble it and tell you: it is in a Catholic college that priests, first, placed the Télémaque of Fénelon,4 the tragedies of Racine, and the choice pages of Chateaubriand in my hands.
 What do you want me to become?
-Had they, my first educators, been more severe, I would still have be troubled by reading Massillon’s Petit Carême.5 There is so much malice in beautiful things or in readers!
+Had they, my first educators, been more severe, I would still have been troubled by reading Massillon’s Petit Carême.5 There is so much malice in beautiful things, or in readers!

 Must one, then, condemn art?
 Ah!
 A blasphemy, whose acceptance would enshadow, decrown, envile life.
 It is not Rome nor the Church of France whom one hears casting forth this baleful anathema, which sometimes seems like the thought of a Rousseau or of a Tolstoy.6 But, what then?
 What should we understand, and what is the way that the Catholic critic shows us?
 Where are, in his judgment, the great exemplary models?